How To Install WordPress Manually?

-WordPress is an open source software that's continuously being refined by members of the WordPress community.
-The improvements happen in the background so that end users just get stable versions that are secure.
-The most recent, most secure variant is constantly in the WordPress.org download page.
+WordPress is an open-source software application that's continuously being refined by members of the WordPress community.
+The improvements happen in the background so that end-users just get stable and secure versions.
+The most recent, most secure variant is constantly on the WordPress.org download page.
 You should be running the latest launch to secure your website and never be afraid of upgrades!
-Download the latest zip file on the download page.

 Step 2: Create Database & Username

 The easiest method to create a database and username is through the cPanel.

 Go back to cPanel again, look for MySQL® Database Wizard under the section of Databases.

 You can give any name to the database.